Friends of St Mary's Flower Park 'Accessible to All'

 In the design and build of the pond, volunteers shall be invited to contribute and get involved.
 There shall be a safety risk assessment carried (via Bury Council) and have all appropriate safety measures abided to.
 Getting the community engaged and involved will be great for people’s physical health and sense of achievement.

-3) New Interpretation board, replacing the existing interpretation board that is weather-beaten to the point that the wording is unreadable and detracts from the aesthetics of the park.
+3) New Interpretation Boards, replacing the existing interpretation board that is weather-beaten to the point that the wording is unreadable and detracts from the aesthetics of the park.

 The new board will be re-located to be at the entrance of St Mary’s Flower Park and will help to engage people to find out more about the rich history of Prestwich and St Mary’s Flower Park.